 Even though Taiwanese people are less direct in some ways, they can be more direct in others.
 A Taiwanese person may not tell someone that they are upset or they may not express open disagreement, but many will make remarks about their expat friends’ complexion, changes in weight or other things that wouldn’t be mentioned in the West.

 Gender in Taiwan

-Expat women can expect to be safe, treated with respect and earn equal wages.
+Expat women can expect to be safe, treated with respect and earn equal wages in Taiwan.
 On the whole, Taiwanese laws protect women.

 Maternity leave is guaranteed to full-time employees, and most reproductive health needs are covered under national health insurance, except for birth control.
 It is more likely to find women who prefer an independent lifestyle and have chosen not to marry in Taiwan than in many other Asian countries.